ryan258/creative-chain/ROADMAP.md

 - User can now archive their best ideas and iterations at any time for future development.
 - The system is ready for further enhancements, especially around persistence, richer Vault features, and more advanced agent behaviors.

+## Recent Progress (April 29, 2025)

+- Project briefs now saved as markdown in /ideas
+- Menu options now numbered and selectable by number or word
+- HAPPYPATH.md created for easy workflow testing
+- .gitignore updated to exclude /ideas/*.md

 ## Development Phases

 This roadmap outlines a potential path.
 Tasks can be moved between phases based on priority and dependencies.
 Status indicators: